VRFYP2019/Not-Dodgeball/Them Lit FYP Information.md

 **Fitness involvement:**
 - Requires a lot of movement.
-Kicking and smacking balls are allowed, hence it can be a full body workout
+Kicking(TBC) and smacking balls are allowed, hence it can be a full body workout

 **Projected behavioural impact:**
-- It is a game that would be a logistical nightmare to implement in real life due to the number of balls to keep track of, so it is safe to assume there is no viable substitute for this game
+- It is a game that would be a logistical nightmare to implement in real life due to the number of balls to keep track of, so it is safe to assume there is no viable substitute for this game.
-- With gimmicks such as daily rewards and in-game purchases implemented right, we can keep a significant number of players hooked on to the game and play it everyday
+- With gimmicks such as daily rewards and in-game purchases implemented right, we can keep a significant number of players hooked on to the game and play it everyday, allowing them to get excerise through play.

 ---